-This scholarship was established in 1986 by the children of Major and Mrs. W. Calvin Wells.
-The scholarship is awarded annually to a needy student who has demonstrated high academic achievement.
+This scholarship was established by the Wells family and is awarded annually to a needy student who has demonstrated high academic achievement.

 Westminster Presbyterian Church - Helen Cloud Scholarship

 This scholarship is awarded to full-time, traditional undergraduate students that are active members of Westminster Presbyterian Church (EPC), Laurel, MS.